maboiteaspam/npi/README.md

 #### npm run dcheck

-Check your dependencies status, upgrade tham if they are outdated. under the hood, its `npm outdated --depth=0`.
+Check your dependencies status, upgrade them if they are outdated. under the hood, its `npm outdated --depth=0`.

 __________